 To request a customized training for this course, please contact us to arrange.

 Model-Based Development (MBD) is a software development methodology designed to enhance the efficiency and cost-effectiveness of developing dynamic systems such as control systems, signal processing, and communication systems.
-This approach emphasizes graphical modeling over traditional text-based programming.
+This approach relies on graphical modeling rather than traditional text-based programming.

-In this instructor-led, live training, participants will learn how to apply MBD methodologies to reduce development costs and accelerate the time-to-market for their embedded software products, specifically tailored for government applications.
+In this instructor-led, live training, participants will learn how to apply MBD methodologies to reduce development costs and accelerate the time to market for their embedded software products.

 By the end of this training, participants will be able to:

-Select and utilize appropriate tools for implementing MBD in their projects.
+Select and utilize appropriate tools for implementing MBD.

-Leverage MBD to facilitate rapid development during the early stages of their embedded software projects.
+Employ MBD to facilitate rapid development in the early stages of their embedded software projects.

-A combination of lectures, discussions, exercises, and extensive hands-on practice to ensure practical application of MBD principles for government projects.
+Part lecture, part discussion, with exercises and extensive hands-on practice to ensure practical understanding and application for government projects.

 By the end of this training, participants will be able to: